CoryETenya/CoryETenya.github.io/_posts/2024-04-28-Cory and Tenya Fall in Love Part 1.md

   - Love
 ---

-> [!quote] Friends are the siblings God never gave us.
+> Friends are the siblings God never gave us.
 > — Mencius

 ---